PyPSA/pypsa-eur/doc/supply_demand.rst

 *Biogas transport and use*

-Biogas will be aggregated into a common European resources if a gas network is not modeled explicitly, i.e., the `gas_network <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L261>`_ option is set to false.
+Biogas will be aggregated into a common European resources if a gas network is not modelled explicitly, i.e., the `gas_network <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L261>`_ option is set to false.
 If, on the other hand, a gas network is included, the biogas potential will be associated with each node of origin.
 The model can only use biogas by first upgrading it to natural gas quality [see :ref:`Methane supply`] (bio methane) which is fed into the general gas network.

 .. _Oil-based products demand: